- Heart Attack Facts

 What are the treatments and therapies for heart attacks?

 Heart attacks that are treated early can prevent or limit damage to the heart muscle.
-If you or someone you know is having a heart attack, call 911 immediatly for an ambulance.
+If you or someone you know is having a heart attack, call 911 immediately for an ambulance.

 Cardiac arrest vs. heart attack

 Sometimes there is confusion between the terms "cardiac arrest" and "heart attack."
 A heart attack, or myocardial infarction, is damage to the heart muscle that occurs due to reduced blood flow to the heart muscle, depriving the heart muscle of the oxygen it needs to function properly.